hanadigaribovic/shelfwise-issues/README.md

 #### Elements on the page:
 - **Login form** – Users enter their credentials to sign in.
 - **Register form** – Users create an account by providing their details.
-- **Forgot password option** – Allows users to reset their password if needed.

 ![image](images/login-page.jpg)
 ![image](images/register-page.jpg)